Vitória S.C. (cycling team)

-Vitória–ASC (UCI code: ASC) was a Portuguese cycling team in the UCI Continental category that was formed from the association between União Ciclista de Vila do Conde of Vila do Conde and Vitória Sport Clube of Guimarães.
+Vitória–ASC (UCI code: ASC) was a Portuguese cycling team in the UCI Continental category that was formed from the association between União Ciclista de Vila do Conde from Vila do Conde and Vitória Sport Clube from Guimarães.
 The professional team was dissolved in 2007 due to a lack of support and investment in the team, however, continuing with basic training.

 History

 União Ciclista de Vila do Conde is a Portuguese cycling team that is currently only under-23 and also races predominantly in cyclocross.
 The team was founded in 1998, at the time under the name ASC–Guilhabreu–Vila do Conde, and was professional between 2002 and 2007 with the intention of asserting itself as a professional road cycling team.

 However, it was in the last three years, 2005, 2006 and 2007, as a professional team that it achieved the European status of UCI Continental Tour, just one category below the UCI WorldTour.
 The first of these three years the team operated under the name ASC–Chenco Jeans.
-In the following two years, the União Ciclista de Vila do Conde joined Vitória SC de Guimarães and was therefore renamed Vitória–ASC and had an initial budget of 350 thousand euros.
+In the following two years, the União Ciclista from Vila do Conde joined Vitória SC from Guimarães and was therefore renamed Vitória–ASC and had an initial budget of 350 thousand euros.

 From 2008 to 2011, the U.C.
 Vila do Conde team and Vitória SC continued to be associated under a new format, based on a project to develop athletes with more emphasis on under-23 road cycling.
 The team was renamed ASC–Vitória–RTL and had a much smaller budget, between 70 and 80 thousand euros.

 Since 2012, the team has been called ASC–KTM–Vitória in national road cycling races.

 It was also in 2011 that Vitória SC began cross-country cycling with an amateur team called Vitória SC–Bikeworld, participating in regional and national competitions.